itsamaso/CN_Final_Project/code/README.md

 ## PACKET TYPES AND FORMATS

-The first two octets of every packet determine what is the type of the packet.
+The first two octets of every packet determine the type of the packet.

 ### PACKET TYPE #1: SESSION REQUEST (CLIENT -> SERVER)